 Go back in time at Qassiarsuk

 Today you will experience Qassiarsuk, the most important of all the Norsemen landmarks in South Greenland because the ruins are still very much part of the present-day landscape.
 In the morning, you'll have a choice of two tours — a walking tour of the Qassiarsuk village including a visit to the Brattahlid open-air museum.
 This interesting place has replicas of Tjodhildes Church and a Norse longhouse, which you'll learn more about from expert guides who also sport traditional Norse-style garb.
 Or, enjoy a natural hike through the rolling landscape with your Expedition Team leading the way.

-After lunch onboard, you'll have the rest of the afternoon and evening at leisure to luxuriate in the amenities of the ship, including the onboard swimming pool, boutique shop, and observation lounge.
+After lunch onboard, you'll have the rest of the afternoon and evening at leisure to luxuriate in the amenities of the ship, including the boutique shop, and observation lounge.

 Hike through Igaliku and Hvalsey